Enhanced total variation minimization for stable image reconstruction: Introduction

-In this paper, for the enhanced TV model \eqref{equ:model}, we focus on its specific application to image reconstruction and establish stable reconstruction guarantees from a few noisy measurements.
-As discussed in, e.g., \cite{needell2013stable}, the linear operator $\M:\mathbb{C}^{N\times N}\rightarrow\mathbb{C}^m$ in \eqref{equ:TVmodel} and \eqref{equ:model} corresponding to image reconstruction can be defined via its components by

-for suitable matrices $M_j$, and $m$ is considerably smaller than $N^2$.
-In the context of compressed sensing, it is possible to \emph{exactly} recover a signal if the signal is exactly sparse and its measurements are noise-free; otherwise, we can only establish \emph{stable} recovery guarantees.
-The term \emph{stable} in this paper is addressed concerning both inexact sparsity and measurement noise.
-Our analysis is carried out under the \emph{restricted isometry property} (RIP) framework studied in \cite{candes2005decoding}.
-For simplicity of the narrative, we say that a linear operator $\A:\mathbb{C}^{n_1\times n_2}\rightarrow\mathbb{C}^m$ has the RIP of order $s$ and level $\delta\in(0,1)$ if
+In the CS context, it is possible to \emph{exactly} recover a signal if the signal is exactly sparse and its measurements are noise-free; otherwise, we can only establish \emph{stable} recovery guarantees.
+The term \emph{stable} in this paper is mainly concerned with both inexact sparsity and measurement noise.
+Our analysis is conducted under the \emph{restricted isometry property} (RIP) framework studied in \cite{candes2005decoding}.
+We say that a linear operator $\mathcal{A}:\mathbb{C}^{n_1\times n_2}\rightarrow\mathbb{C}^m$ has the RIP of order $s$ and level $\delta\in(0,1)$ if

-and the smallest $\delta$ for \eqref{equ:RIP} is said to be the \emph{restricted isometry constant} (RIC) associated with $\A$.
+and the smallest $\delta$ for \eqref{equ:RIP} is said to be the \emph{restricted isometry constant} (RIC) associated with $\mathcal{A}$.

-We first investigate \emph{non-adaptive} subsampled linear RIP measurements of an image $\Xbar\in\mathbb{C}^{N\times N}$ with noise level $\tau>0$.
+We first investigate \emph{non-adaptive} subsampled linear RIP measurements of an image ${\bar{X}}\in\mathbb{C}^{N\times N}$ with noise level $\tau>0$.
 By ``non-adaptive,'' we mean that the sampling strategy is not designed with specific structures or under certain distributions.
-In Theorem \ref{thm:1}, we show that the enhanced TV model \eqref{equ:model} can stably reconstruct an image $\Xbar\in\mathbb{C}^{N\times N}$ from some non-adaptive subsampled linear RIP measurements which are contaminated by noise, with the RIP order $\mathcal{O}(s)$, the RIP level $\delta<0.6$, and the noise level $\tau>0$.
+In Theorem \ref{thm:1}, we show that the enhanced TV model \eqref{equ:model} can stably reconstruct an image ${\bar{X}}\in\mathbb{C}^{N\times N}$ from some non-adaptive subsampled linear RIP measurements which are contaminated by noise, with the RIP order $\mathcal{O}(s)$, the RIP level $\delta<0.6$, and the noise level $\tau>0$.
 Moreover, the required RIP level $\delta<1/3$ derived in \cite{needell2013stable} for the TV model \eqref{equ:TVmodel} is weakened to $\delta<0.6$ for the enhanced TV model \eqref{equ:model} under the additional condition \eqref{equ:thm1alpha} for the parameter $\alpha$.
 We also show in Theorem \ref{thm:2} that the reconstruction error bound in Theorem \ref{thm:1} can be further improved if more measurements are allowed.